exupero/saveSvgAsPng/README.md

 - `selectorRemap` — A function that takes a CSS selector and produces its replacement in the CSS that's inlined into the SVG.
 Useful if your SVG style selectors are scoped by ancestor elements in your HTML document.
 - `top` - Specify the viewbox's top position.
 Defaults to 0.
 - `width` - Specify the image's width.
 Defaults to the viewbox's width if given, or the element's non-percentage width, or the element's bounding box's width, or the element's CSS width, or the computed style's width, or 0.
+- `encoderType` - A DOMString indicating the image format.
+The default type is image/png.
+- `encoderOptions` - A Number between 0 and 1 indicating image quality.
+The default is 0.8

 ## Support